Iterable/iterable-android-sdk/README.md

 ![Creating an integration in Iterable](https://support.iterable.com/hc/en-us/article_attachments/211841066/2016-12-08_1442.png)

+For more details, see our [setup guide](https://support.iterable.com/hc/en-us/articles/115000331943-Setting-up-Android-Push-Notifications) on Iterable support website.

 Congratulations, you've configured your mobile application to receive push notifications!
 Now, let's set up the Iterable SDK...

 # Installing the SDK